RetroDECK/ES-DE/THEMES-DEV.md

 * `staticImage` - type: PATH
     - Path to a static image file.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
 This property can only be used in the `system` view.
 * `imageType` - type: STRING
     - This displays a game image of a certain media type, and can only be used in the `gamelist` view.
+Optionally two types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
+The media will be searched for in the order that the entries have been defined, and any superfluous entries will be ignored.
+Note that defining two entries can lead to quite a performance penalty so in general it's recommended to define a single value and instead use `defaultImage` as a fallback in case no image is found.
     - Valid values:
     - `marquee` - This will look for a marquee (wheel) image.
     - `cover` - This will look for a box front cover image.